Skip to content

 Most solar faults are not immediately dangerous — they just stop the system working.
 However, certain situations require immediate action: if you smell burning near the inverter or battery, see scorch marks, notice a sparking sound, or observe arcing anywhere in the system, isolate from the consumer unit and call a qualified engineer.
 Do not investigate these yourself.
 For all other faults, a systematic remote diagnostic is the safe starting point.

-A remote diagnostic is £89 and covers the fault identification, written action plan, and settings validation where possible.
+The remote diagnostic is free — we only charge £75 if we fix your fault.
+It covers fault identification, a written action plan, and settings validation where possible.
 Most configuration faults — CT clamp errors, charge schedule issues, export limit misconfiguration — are resolved during the diagnostic session.
-On-site repairs start from £249.
+On-site repairs start from £245.
 We always confirm the cost before starting any physical work.
 See full pricing →

 Still not working?
 Let's diagnose it properly.